 We only serve water, pure fruit juices, milk (less than 5% fat) low calorie hot chocolate, coffee and tea (in some schools).
 We do not serve sweetened fizzy drinks as they have little nutritional value.

-The only manufactured product we serve is fish fingers.
+We use very limited manufactured products in schools for example fish fingers.
 We do this because its lack of bones make it a safe choice for children.

 If you have any further questions or suggestions, please get in touch and we will respond to your enquiry promptly.